digitalcredentials/signing-service/README.md

 The signing-service uses the seed to deterministically generate the signing key.

+NOTE: there is also an option to set the seed value for a tenant to `generate`.
+The system will generate a random signing key for any tenants so configured.
+This is really only useful for testing and experimenting since the keys are lost on restart, and the associated [DID](https://www.w3.org/TR/did-core/) for each is not registered in any public registry.

-The did:key is meant to be shared with others, typically by publishing it in a public registry for use by verifiers.
+The `did` value is meant to be shared with others, typically by publishing it in a public registry for use by verifiers.
 So about registries...

 ### DID Registries

-So that a verifier knows that a credential was signed by a key that is really owned by the claimed issuer, the key (encoded as a DID) has to be confirmed as really belonging to that issuer.
+So that a verifier knows that a credential was signed by a key that is really owned by the claimed issuer, the key (encoded as a [DID](https://www.w3.org/TR/did-core/)) has to be confirmed as really belonging to that issuer.
 This is typically done by adding the DID to a well known registry that the verifier checks when verifying a credential.

 The DCC provides a number of registries that work with the verifiers in the Learner Credential Wallet and in the online web based [Verifier Plus](https://verifierplus.org).
 The DCC registries use Github for storage.
-To request that your DID be added to a registry, submit a pull request in which you've added your [DID](https://www.w3.org/TR/did-core/) to the registry file.
+To request that your [DID](https://www.w3.org/TR/did-core/) be added to a registry, submit a pull request in which you've added your [DID](https://www.w3.org/TR/did-core/) to the registry file.

 ### did:key

-For the moment, the issuer is set up to use the did:key implemenation of a DID which is one of the simpler implementations and doesn't require that the DID document be hosted anywhere.
+For the moment, the issuer is set up to use the did:key implemenation of a [DID](https://www.w3.org/TR/did-core/) which is one of the simpler implementations and doesn't require that the [DID](https://www.w3.org/TR/did-core/) document be hosted anywhere.

 ### did:web